deviceTRUST/demo-box/README.md

 ## Additional Use Cases

+We have integrated a few real use cases into the Demo-Box as well.
+You can change the properties of your client device to trigger actions in the Demo-Box

+- Security State: Turn of your local firewall or antivirus to change your device's security state.
+This will leave the user's session logged ("Conditional Workspace Access").

+- Process Monitoring: Run "Zoom" or "Snipping Tool" on your device to lock the user's session on the Demo-Box ("Conditional Workspace Access").

 ## Support / Contribution / Feedback

 If you have  feedback or feel we’re missing some important details, please drop us an e-mail: demobox(at)devicetrust.com.
 Thank you for your support!